 Fordlea is a beautifully presented, dog friendly, property close to the centre of Mevagissey with parking spaces and a south facing sun trap of a garden and views across the town.

 Discounts available for couples staying for 7 nights outside the peak season, using one bedroom only.

 Chy Rani is a lovely romantic little couples retreat, perched on the rocks above Portmellon Cove and beach, the glorious views, tranquil sounds of waves lapping and the Cornish sea air will whisk you away from the daily grind and reinvigorate the soul.

 Rock Cottage is a beautiful, traditional cottage in an amazing location perched on the rocks above Portmellon beach, at high tide the water laps around the property but recedes to expose a lovely expanse of sand and a plethora of rock pools.
 You won't find a property in Cornwall closer to the water without getting wet!

-The Customs House, immaculately refurnished to the very highest standard by its fastidious owner, nestles by the inner harbour in the peaceful little seaside village of Pentewan.
-With the sandy beach right on the doorstep and the bustling fishing village of Mevagissey 5 minutes away, this comfortable, relaxed cottage is the ideal base for both family summer holidays and romantic winter breaks for two.
+The Customs House, immaculately refurbished to the very highest standard by its fastidious owner, nestles by the inner harbour in the peaceful little seaside village of Pentewan.
+With the sandy beach right on the doorstep and the bustling fishing village of Mevagissey 5 minutes away, this comfortable cottage is the ideal base for both family summer holidays and romantic winter breaks for two.

 A superb large 4 bedroom Cornish stone cottage with delightful south facing gardens in a quiet little village conveniently located for visiting Heligan Gardens, Mevagissey or the south Cornwall coastline.
 The coastal village of Gorran Haven with its sandy beach and spectacular coastal walks is nearby.